Section 1: Hero

 pathologists worldwide to help stroke survivors with aphasia.[2]Jun's experience suggests this advantage:

-After his stroke in March 2025, Jun could no longer speak clearly—but
+After his stroke in March 2025, Jun is unable to speak—but

 he could still recognize melodies, distinguish musical notes, and use a